codeRIT/brickhack.io/README.md

 * **Coverage** - Test coverage can be manually generated via the `bin/rails coverage:run` command.
 Results are then made available in the `coverage/` directory.
 * **Sidekiq** - Run background jobs (such as emails) and view active & completed jobs.
 Spin up Sidekiq with `bundle exec sidekiq`.
 A web portal will be available at http://localhost:3000/sidekiq (*also available in production*).

-# Deployment
+# Development & Deployment

+All development work should be done locally in a new branch and/or fork.
+Then, make a pull request to have the code merged into the develop branch.
+Once the develop branch gets to a good state, it gets merged into the master branch for a production deployment.

-Code pushed will automatically build on [Travis CI](https://travis-ci.org/codeRIT/brickhack.io).
-Upon a successful build to the develop or master branches, Travis will deploy to our instance(s) of [Dokku](https://github.com/progrium/dokku).
+Code pushed to any `codeRIT/brickhack.io` branch will automatically build on [Travis CI](https://travis-ci.org/codeRIT/brickhack.io) for tests.
+Any build on the develop or master branches will also trigger a deploy to our instance(s) of [Dokku](https://github.com/progrium/dokku) - staging for develop, production for master.

 See the [Production Environment Setup](https://github.com/codeRIT/brickhack.io/wiki/Production-Environment-Setup) page for details.